Degrees of Freedom and Information Criteria for the Synthetic Control Method: Forecasting Counterfactual Car Sales Under Rationing in Tianjin

-It may be that certain time invariant variables improve the fit when used as covariates.
+It may be that certain time-invariant variables improve the fit when used as covariates.
 Two natural covariates are the stock price of the model's brand and the average --over time-- of its outcome data.
 We consider the penalized synthetic control model with these two covariates, and select both $\lambda$ and $V$ according to our information criteria.
-The selected model put full weight on the covariate constructed as an average of outcome data, and had worse information criterion than the model without covariates.
+The selected model put full weight on the covariate constructed as an average of outcome data, and had a worse information criterion than the model without covariates.
 We therefore opt for proceeding without covariates.

-We assess the plausibility of the homoskedasticity invoked in (\ref{eq:homoskedasticSURE}) in the manner of the White test (\citeNP{white1980heteroskedasticity}, \citeNP{breusch1979simple}).
-The $R^{2}$ of the regression of the squared residuals of the synthetic control regression with tuning parameter $\hat{\lambda}_{IC}$ on a time index and its square, as well as the donor series and their square, is $0.57$, with a $p$-value $0.02$.
+The White test for heteroskedasticity (\citeNP{white1980heteroskedasticity}, \citeNP{breusch1979simple}) produced a $p$-value of $0.12$.
 This suggests a moderate amount of heteroskedasticity and, in light of our simulation study, leaves us sufficiently confident that the theory will remain by and large reliable.

-Remark that the choice of model selection method is consequential.
-As is well exemplified in the case of the Corolla, two different regression model selection methods can select substantially different models, leading to different treatment effect estimates.
-As is immediate from Figure \ref{fig:real data plots 1}, the estimate of prediction mean-squared error is monotone in $\lambda$ according to cross-validation, detecting none of the expected overfitting.
-The plot of the estimated risk versus $\lambda$, according to the information criteria estimate, however presents the U-shape typical of overfitting scenarios; penalization for smaller values of $\lambda$ reduces overfitting and decreases the prediction error, but for too large values of $\lambda$ the regression underfits and the prediction error increases.
+Remark that the choice of tuning parameter selection method is consequential.
+As is well exemplified in the case of the Highlander, two different selection methods can yield substantially different tuning parameters, leading to different treatment effect estimates.
+As is immediate from Figure \ref{fig:real data plots 1}, the estimate of prediction mean-squared error is essentially monotone in $\lambda$ according to cross-validation, detecting none of the expected overfitting.
+The plot of the estimated risk versus $\lambda$, according to the information criterion estimate, however presents the U-shape typical of overfitting scenarios; penalization for smaller values of $\lambda$ reduces overfitting and decreases the prediction error, but for too large values of $\lambda$ the regression underfits and the prediction error increases.